-Item 14: Caseworker visits with the child
+Item 14: Caseworker visits with the child Purpose of Assessment: To determine whether the frequency and quality of visits between caseworkers and the child(ren) in the case are sufficient to ensure the safety, permanency, and well-being of the child and promote achievement of case goals. % Strengths

-Purpose of Assessment: To determine whether the frequency and quality of visits between caseworkers and the child(ren) in the case are sufficient to ensure the safety, permanency, and well-being of the child and promote achievement of case goals.
+Strengths

-Ten of 20 applicable cases were rated as a strength for Item 14.
-In each of these 10 cases, the caseworker had visits with the child that were of sufficient frequency and quality.
+All of the five applicable cases were rated as a strength for Item 14.
+In each of these five cases, the caseworker had visits with the child that were of sufficient frequency and quality.

-% Strengths Strengths
+% Strengths